scrapy/scrapy/docs/topics/signals.rst

     a possible scenario for a 25 kb response would be two signals fired with 10 kb of data, and a final one with 5 kb of data.

+    Handlers for this signal can stop the download of a response while it is in progress by raising the :exc:`~scrapy.exceptions.StopDownload` exception.
+Please refer to the :ref:`topics-stop-response-download` topic for additional information and examples.

     This signal does not support returning deferreds from its handlers.

     :param data: the data received by the download handler